David MacRitchie: Fairy euhemerism

 David MacRitchie was a prominent proponent of the euhemeristic origin of fairies, a theory traceable to the early 19th century that considers fairies in British folklore to have been rooted in a historical pygmy, dwarf or short-sized aboriginal race, that lived during Neolithic Britain or even earlier.

 Origins

 MacRitchie is often credited as being the founder of the euhemerist school regarding British fairies.
 However, historian Edward J. Cowan has noted that the folklorist John Francis Campbell first founded this school of thought about 30 years before MacRitchie.
 Carole G. Silver, Professor of English at Yeshiva University has also traced the euhemerist theory of fairies further back to Walter Scott in his Letters on Demonology (1830).
 With the emergence of anthropological schools in the late 19th century, various renowned anthropologists such as Edward Burnett Tylor (1871) became proponents of the euhemeristic origin of fairies, in direct conflict with the religious or psychological theories of their origin.

 The theory

+Fairy euhemerism, as developed by MacRitchie, attempts to rationally explain the origin of fairies in British folklore, and regards fairies as being a folk-memory of a "small-statured pre-Celtic race", or what Tylor theorised as possible folk memories of the original (Stone Age) aboriginal people of Britain.
+MacRitchie's theory subsequently became known in the late 19th century by folklorists as the "ethnological or pygmy theory".
+The euhemeristic theory of fairies became considerably popular through MacRitchie's key works The Testimony of Tradition (1890) and Fians, Fairies and Picts (1893).
+However, it is largely based on racialist ideas prominent in MacRitchie's era, an essentialist notion of treating any identifiable (or allegedly identifiable) ethnicity or culture as a separate race of humans with innate, distinctive traits.

+Different ideas surfaced in the late 19th century and early 20th century concerning the "racial" origin of the supposed dwarf aborigines of Britain, and these hypotheses ranged from proposing that they were (using the ethno-racial labels of the era, which are now obsolete) real African "Pygmies" (a blanket term encompassing the Bambenga, Mbuti, and Twa), "Eskimos" (another vague, and today often offensive, exonym grouping the Inuit, Yupik and sometimes Aleut peoples), or a short-statured "Mediterranean race".